Will Kansas cover the spread vs. Indiana? Betting Trends, Record ATS

 Kansas vs. Indiana: Betting Trends, Record ATS, Home/Road Splits - December 16

-The No. 2 Kansas Jayhawks (9-1) are 6.5-point favorites as they attempt to continue a five-game win streak when they visit the Indiana Hoosiers (7-2) on Saturday, December 16, 2023 at Assembly Hall.
-The contest airs at 12:30 PM ET on CBS.
-The matchup's point total is set at 146.5.
+The No. 2 Kansas Jayhawks (9-1) are 7.5-point favorites as they try to continue a five-game win streak when they visit the Indiana Hoosiers (7-2) on Saturday, December 16, 2023 at Assembly Hall.
+The game airs at 12:30 PM ET on CBS.
+The point total is 146.5 in the matchup.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!